 - Trigger: Facebook Messenger—New text message

-- Actions: Facebook Messenger—Ask question, Gmail—Send email, and Facebook Messenger—Send message
+- Actions: Facebook Messenger—Ask a question, Gmail—Send an email, and Facebook Messenger—Send message

 - Try Catch condition

 This will listen to a new text message from a user.
 Follow these steps to configure:

 - Choose the Facebook Messenger app from the Apps list present right below the New Trigger block.